Instrumental variables#

 To briefly recap what we have learnt so far:

-The treatment decisions are random, and independent of the potential outcomes
+The treatment decisions are random, and therefore are independent of the potential outcomes.

 Linear structural model (LSM)#

-In some fields (such as economics), it is typical to work with structural models, which place some restrictions on the joint distribution of all the variables, but also make it easier to estimate the parameters of the model.
+In some fields (such as economics), it is typical to work with structural models, which place some restrictions on the joint distribution of all the variables, and in doing so, make it easier to estimate the parameters of the model.

-This is not the same as the linear model that we have seen when we learned about GLMs, and that you’ve seen in previous classes.
-In those settings, we were assuming a model about the joint distribution of the variables, which is a statement about associations and predictions.
+This is not quite the same as the linear model that we have seen when we learned about GLMs, and that you’ve seen in previous classes!
+While it looks very similar, the linear model we worked with before is a statement about associations and predictions, while this linear structural model is a statement about intervention and action.

-In other words, the linear structural model is making an implicit assumption that the treatment effect is constant.
+In other words, the linear structural model is making an implicit assumption that the treatment effect is constant across all units.

 Causal graphs and LSMs#